16 Things I Wish I Had Known Before Going to Poland

 4. Milk Bars are not Bars that Sell Milk

 Ok, you can't blame me for assuming here!
 Contrary to the name, milk bars (or bar mleczny in Polish) are affordable, cafeteria-style restaurants that you'll find throughout Poland.
-In the past, milk bars were subsidized by the government for workers but today you can visit one and find complete homemade-style meals for as little as $2-3.
-Our visits to milk bars included a lot of guesswork and miming but it's an experience we would recommend to anyone travelling to Poland.
+In the past, milk bars were subsidized by the government for workers but today you can visit one and find complete, homemade-style meals for as little as $2-3 CAD.
+Our visits to milk bars included a lot of guesswork and some miming but it's an experience we would recommend to anyone travelling to Poland.

 5. You will be eating more than just Pierogi

-If you had asked me two years ago to name one Polish food other than pierogi you would have heard crickets.
-Ask me now and I'll tell you not to leave Poland without having (at least) tried bigos, borscht, żurek, kopytka, gołąbki, placki ziemniaczane and zapiekanka.
-But despite all the delicious food to be had in Poland, I have to admit pierogi is what I look forward to having first!
+If you had asked me two years ago to name one Polish food other than pierogi, I wouldn’t have been able to give you an answer.
+Today I can tell you not to leave Poland without having (at least) tried bigos, borscht, żurek, kopytka, gołąbki, placki ziemniaczane and zapiekanka.
+But despite all of the delicious food to be had in Poland, I have to admit pierogi is what I look forward to having first!

 6. You will drink more than just Vodka